-145 2.1 COSMO setup and trajectories
+2.1 COSMO setup and trajectories

-The WCB case study is simulated with the limited-area nonhydrostatic model COSMO (Consortium for Small-scale Modeling; Baldauf et al., 2011; Doms and Baldauf, 2018) at 0.02° (≈ 2.2 km) horizontal grid spacing with 60 vertical levels.
-The setup of the COSMO simulation and the online trajectories is the same as in Oertel et al. (2019).
-The simulation is initialized at 00 UTC 22 Sep 2016 in the early phase of the cyclogenesis of cyclone Vladiana (see section 2.2) and runs for 112 hours (see of 0.1° every 6 hours.
-The domain is centered in the eastern North Atlantic and extends from about 50°W to 20°E and 30°N to 70°N. We apply the standard COSMO setup of the Swiss National Weather Service, which employs a one-moment sixcategory cloud microphysics scheme including prognostic water vapour (q_v), liquid (LWC) and ice (IWC) cloud water content, rain (LWC), snow (SWC) and graupel (GWC).
-The graupel category is important for the explicit simulation of deep convection
+The WCB case study was simulated with the limited-area nonhydrostatic model COSMO (Consortium for Small-scale Modeling; Baldauf et al., 2011; Doms and Baldauf, 2018) at $0.02^{\circ}$ ( $\approx 2.2$ km) horizontal grid spacing with 60 vertical levels.
+The setup of the COSMO simulation and the online trajectories was the same as in Oertel et al. (2019).
+The simulation was initialized at 00:00 UTC, 22 September 2016, in the early phase of the cyclogenesis of Cyclone Vladiana (see Sect.
+2.2) and ran for 112 h (see Oertel et al., 2019).
+Initial and lateral boundary conditions are taken from the ECMWF analyses with a horizontal resolution of 0.1° every 6 h.
+The domain is centered in the eastern North Atlantic and extends from about $50^{\circ}$ W to $20^{\circ}$ E and 30 to $70^{\circ}$ N. We apply the standard COSMO setup of the Swiss National Weather Service, which employs a one-moment six-category cloud microphysics scheme including prognostic water vapor $(q_v)$ , liquid (LWC) and ice (IWC) cloud water content, rain (LWC), snow (SWC), and graupel (GWC).
+The graupel category is important for the explicit simulation of deep convection (Baldauf et al., 2011).
+Deep convection is resolved at 2.2 km (e.g., Ban et al., 2014), while for shallow convection the reduced Tiedtke scheme was applied (Tiedtke, 1989; Baldauf et al., 2011).
+The 3-D COSMO fields are output every 15 min, which allows capturing the large temporal and spatial variability of embedded convection.